AlexanderCKrause/LED-Ping-Pong-Score-Board/README.md

 ## How to Start
 To start/stop the necessary scripts run the bash script ./board.sh start OR Run ./board.sh stop Run this via the crontab on @reboot to start all necessary scripts at once on state up.

+Note: You will need to sync your buttons by running the new_scan_wizard.py file within the fliclib-linux-hci directory once the device has booted.
+This should only need to happen once, and then the flic library will save the button information.